Canaima Gin – Born in the Amazon

-A total of 19 varieties of aromas are used, 10 from Amazonia, 1 from the Lara region where the distillery is located and 8 traditional gin notes.
+A total of 19 varieties of aromas are used, 10 from Amazonia, 1 from the Lara region where the distillery is located, and 8 traditional gin notes.
 This results in a blend with 65% of Amazonian origin.
-The 19 varieties of aromas are given a special treatment to improve the extraction and before the distillation, the total liquid is treated separately in extra neutral grain alcohol, for between two and seven days.
+The 19 varieties of aromas are given a special treatment to improve the extraction.
+Before the distillation, the total liquid is treated separately in extra neutral grain alcohol between two and seven days.
 Distillation is done in small portions of 500 liters, giving their team greater control and precision in every detail involved in this process.

 Amazonia: Seje, copoazú, acai, merey, túpiro, uva de palma, ponsigué, semeruco and juniper, grapefruit, orange, passion fruit.

 When you taste Canaïma Gin, you are first greeted by fresh citrus, which comes from orange peel and grape, as well as herbal notes that emerge from cool.
-Fruity and bitter notes come from merey, which are complemented by aromatic and mineral notes from copoazú, uva de palma, túpiro and acai.
+Fruity and bitter notes come from merely complemented by aromatic and mineral notes from copoazú, uva de Palma, túpiro, and acai.

 Bottle size: 70 cl.